Freakwill/benchmarks/README.md

 To my surprise, Ruby is faster than Python! :astonished: Julia is really fucking rapid, even faster than Python with numba.
 I tried my best to implement the algorithm in Java, but failed :cry:.
 I do not think I would learn Java currently, or C-family, their grammar is overstaffed and not user-friendly.
 I also do not master Haskell but I would persist in learning it.
-The grammar of Julia is similar to Matlab, but with many new concept that scares me.
+The grammar of Julia is similar to Matlab, but with much new concept that scares me.